 College Football Playoff Fast Facts

-(CNN) -- Here's a look at the College Football Playoff, a four-team seeded postseason format which begins for the 2014 season and replaces the Bowl Championship Series (BCS).
+(CNN) -- Here's a look at the College Football Playoff, a four-team seeded postseason format which began for the 2014 season and replaced the Bowl Championship Series (BCS).

 Other Facts: The 13-member selection committee selects and seeds the four playoff teams.
 (Number 1 will play Number 4; Number 2 will play Number 3).